Janne Sirén: Career

 Sirén began his professional career in the Department of Art History at the Hebrew University of Jerusalem, where he was an assistant professor from 2000 to 2004.
 His teaching included courses on American and European art from the Renaissance to the present, aesthetics, critical theory, and museology.

 In 2004, Sirén began his tenure as Director of the Tampere Art Museum in southern Finland.
 While there, he also served as deputy director of the Tampere Museums Department.
 In 2007, he left Tampere and accepted the position of Director and City of Helsinki Department Chief at the Helsinki Art Museum.
 The museum's collection comprises more than 9,000 works, nearly half of which are on display in public locations in and around Helsinki.

-In 2013, Sirén returned to the United States and joined the Albright-Knox Art Gallery in Buffalo, New York, as Peggy Pierce Elfvin Director.
-He was preceded at the Albright-Knox by Louis Grachos, who was appointed the Ernest and Sarah Butler Executive Director and CEO of The Contemporary Austin in 2013.
+In 2013, Sirén returned to the United States and joined the Buffalo AKG Art Museum in Buffalo, New York, as Peggy Pierce Elfvin Director.
+He was preceded at the Buffalo AKG Art Museum by Louis Grachos, who was appointed the Ernest and Sarah Butler Executive Director and CEO of The Contemporary Austin in 2013.
 At the Albright-Knox, Sirén oversees a world-renowned collection of modern and contemporary art containing more than 7,000 artworks.
 He has curated or co-curated several major exhibitions, including Anselm Kiefer: Beyond Landscape (2013), Monet and the Impressionist Revolution, 1860–1910 (2015), and Picasso: The Artist and His Models (2016).